 Roleplaying was a thing for ages, well before modern tulpamancy came to life.
 People imagined they are someone else, wearing armour and fighting with swords while someone else would film that.
 Women played male roles, men played aliens from outer space.
 If you’re into sci-fi, you might know how a person from Vulcan is going to behave.
 Yet, can you imagine in great detail how a Vulcanian would think?
 Some people could.

-I’ve seen writers in tulpamancy community that would base their stories on their wonderlands.
-They just wrote down their journeys in mind, telling us what they experienced.
+I’ve seen writers in the tulpamancy community that would base their stories on their wonderlands.
+They just wrote their mind journeys, telling us what they experienced.
 I did the same with a few of my own stories, and I felt it was the easiest way to write any fiction.
-You don’t need much, just make sure you can type quickly, spell words in ways that would connotate exactly the precise meanings, and you’re all set.
+You don’t need much, just make sure you can type quickly, spell words in ways that would connote exactly the precise meanings, and you’re all set.
 You can share experiences with other people.

 But would they join you?
 After all, the image of the world is there, in your head.
 And this is where we get to books again.
 Books create worlds in the minds of readers.
 You can create worlds in the minds of others.
 And they can respond, creating the worlds with you.
 Context gives everything else.
 Let me show you.